Skip to content

 • Use them as many times as needed

-• Combine multiple public entities in one conversation
+• Combine multiple public agents in one conversation

 ✔️ View and Temporarily Modify Configurations:

-Public entities open with limited editing capabilities.
+Public agents open with limited editing capabilities.
 You can view configurations and make temporary adjustments for your current conversation:

 • Click the agent in PARTICIPANTS → Click ⚙️ settings icon